 It is essential that, if a pupil arrives late, they are signed in so that our systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
-Registers are returned to the office at 9.00am, so please ensure you inform the school office if you arrive after this time, so that registers can be marked accordingly.
+Online registers close at 9.00am, at which time the school office will start to check absences.
+Please ensure you inform the school office if you arrive after this time, so that registers can be marked accordingly.